naughtyfruit53/FastApiv1.6/docs/adr/README.md

 # Architecture Decision Record (ADR) Index

-This directory contains Architecture Decision Records for the TRITIQ ERP system and its Service CRM integration.
+This directory contains Architecture Decision Records for the TRITIQ BOS system and its Service CRM integration.

 ## What are ADRs?